alekdavis/PlexBackup/README.md

 Every time you run a new backup job, the script will create a backup snapshot folder.
 The name of the folder will reflect the timestamp of when the script started.
 Use the `Keep` switch to specify how many backup snapshots you want to keep: _0_ (keep all previously created backups), _1_ (keep the current backup snapshot only), _2_ (keep the current backup snapshot and one before it), _3_ (keep the current backup snapshot and two most recent snapshots), and so on.
 The default value is _3_.

 ### Email notification
-Use the `Sendmail` parameter to let PlexBackup know whether or when you want to receive email notifications about the backup job completion:
+Use the `SendMail` parameter to let PlexBackup know whether or when you want to receive email notifications about the backup job completion using one of the following values:

 - _Never_: by default, email notifications will not be sent
 - _Always_: notifications will be sent always